yirueilu-b/twse-captcha-breaker/README.md

 - Apply dilatation on image to make text bolder

+> The code and visualization could be found in `captcha_breaker.ipynb`

 ## Tesseract

 - Use `--psm 7` (Treat the image as a single text line.)